shawntabrizi/rust-state-machine/19/README.md

 Just like our Pallets, our Runtime will be represented with a simple `struct`, however in this case, the fields of our `struct` will be our Pallets!

 Complete the instructions for creating a new runtime which includes our System and Balances pallets.
 For this, you will need to take advantage of the `new()` functions we exposed for each of the Pallets.

+Make sure your code is formatted and everything is still compiling.
+Compiler warnings about "never read/used" are okay.